 However, it is possible to become resistant to some conventional immune therapies.
 Regardless of what treatment you are being given, I would urge anyone with kidney cancer to give special attention to botanical extracts and nutrients supported by research to support the immune system in a safe way that does cause resistance.
 Here are some natural remedies for kidney cancer:

-— Echinacea: a timeless plant that is used worldwide for promoting immune function.
+A timeless plant that is used worldwide for promoting immune function.
 Viral infections from cold and flu bugs have all shown in clinical trials to be treatable with Echinacea root extracts.
-Echinacea also helps to cleanse the kidneys from heavy metals, including cadmium, and has anti-inflammatory effect on the body.
+Echinacea also helps to cleanse the kidneys of heavy metals, including cadmium, and has an anti-inflammatory effect on the body.
 Some resources state that Echinacea should not be used long-term, but this simply is not true.
 It is a fabulous herb for supporting a healthy immune system.
 Echinacea is considered generally safe, though some caution should be used if you suffer from allergies to other plants in the Daisy family.

 When choosing to integrate complementary medicine with your conventional therapies, it is important to be working alongside a naturopath or traditional Chinese medicine practitioner, as well as your oncologist.
 When diagnosed with cancer, many people take to researching online and buying over-the-counter products.
 While there generally is no harm in that, most of the time, it’s better to have the support and focused approach of proper health professionals, who can advise you about therapeutic dosages, safety and drug interactions associated with natural and conventional products.
 It might seem frightening, but having a holistic support team is a huge step in your journey towards recovery and healing.